A topic from the subject of Physical Chemistry in Chemistry.

 Surface Energy

-The surface energy is the energy required to create a surface.
-It is a measure of the stability of a surface.
-A high surface energy means that the surface is unstable and will tend to reconstruct or react with other molecules.
+Surface energy is the energy required to create a new surface.
+It is a measure of the surface's stability.
+A high surface energy indicates an unstable surface that will tend to reconstruct or react with other molecules.

 Surface Reactions

-Surface reactions are chemical reactions that occur on the surface of a material.
-Surface reactions can be classified into two types: adsorption and desorption.
-Adsorption is the process by which molecules from the gas phase or liquid phase attach to the surface.
-Desorption is the process by which molecules attached to the surface desorb into the gas phase or liquid phase.
+Surface reactions are chemical reactions occurring on a material's surface.
+These reactions can be classified into two types: adsorption and desorption.
+Adsorption is the process by which molecules from the gas or liquid phase attach to the surface.
+Desorption is the process by which molecules attached to the surface detach and enter the gas or liquid phase.

 Equipment and Techniques